monome/docs/crow/reference.md

 ```lua
 ii.pullup( state ) -- turns on (true) or off (false) the hardware i2c pullups. on by default
 ```

+### just friends

+for a longform description of the i2c relationship between crow + Just Friends, please see the [extended reference](https://github.com/whimsicalraps/Just-Friends/blob/main/Just-Type.md).

 ## public